Tartus: Tartus port

 Tartus is an important trade center in Syria and has one of the two main ports of the country on the Mediterranean.
 In 2005, the city port underwent major expansion as a lot of Iraqi imports come through the port of Tartus to aid reconstruction efforts in Iraq.

+In January 2025, the post-Assad government of Syria canceled Russian company Stroytransgaz's contract to operate the commercial port of Tartus.
 In July 2025, Syria concluded an $800 million deal with Dubai-based DP World to redevelop Tartus port as part of post-war reconstruction efforts.
 The contract was signed in Damascus between DP World and the General Authority for Land and Sea Ports, in the presence of Syrian president Ahmed al-Sharaa.

 Russian naval base

 Tartus hosts a Soviet-era naval supply and maintenance base, under a 1971 agreement with Syria, which is still staffed by Russian naval personnel.
 Tartus is the last Russian military base outside the former Soviet Union, and its only Mediterranean fueling spot, sparing Russia's warships the trip back to their Black Sea bases through straits in Turkey, a NATO member.
-On 22 January 2025 the new Syrian government terminated the treaty allowing Russian military presence in Syria.